internetstandards/Internet.nl/documentation/Docker-deployment.md

 ## Troubleshooting/mitigation

-When things don't seem to be working as expected and the logs don't give clear indications of the cause the first thing to do is check the status of the running containers:
+When things don't seem to be working as expected and the logs don't give clear indications of the cause the first thing to do is check the status of the running containers/services:

     docker compose --project-name=internetnl-prod  ps -a

+Or use this command to omit the `COMMAND` and `PORTS` columns for a more compact view with only relevant information:

+    docker compose --project-name=internetnl-prod  ps -a --format "table {{.Name}}\t{{.Image}}\t{{.Service}}\t{{.RunningFor}}\t{{.Status}}"

-Containers should have a `STATUS` of `Up` and there should be no containers with `unhealthy`.
+Containers/services should have a `STATUS` of `Up` and there should be no containers/services with `unhealthy`.
 The `db-migrate` service having status `Exited (0)` is expected.
-Containers with a short uptime (seconds/minutes) might indicate it restarted recently due to an error.
+Containers/services with a short uptime (seconds/minutes) might indicate it restarted recently due to an error.

+If a container/service is not up and healthy the cause might be deduced by inspecting the container/service state, eg for the app container/service:

+    docker inspect internetnl-prod-app-1 --format "{{json .State}}" | jq

 It might be possible not all containers that should be running are running.
 To have Docker Compose check the running instance and bring up any missing components run: